kyleconroy/python-twilio2/docs/api/rest/resources.rst

    .. attribute:: participants

-      The :class:`Participants` resource, listing people currenlty in this conference
+      The :class:`Participants` resource, listing people currently in this conference

 Notifications